zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-01-09-configuration-file.markdown

 ### Configuration File for Individual Projects

-Sokrates configuration is defined in a JSON file.
+Sokrates configuration is defined in a JSON file ([see an example here](https://d3axxy9bcycpv7.cloudfront.net/java/tomcat/config.json)).

-You can use init command to generate default file for your project (see Download tab for details).
+You can use the **init** command to generate default file for your project.

 The default location of the configuration file is  <your-project>/_sokrates/config.json

-See an example of a Sokrates configuration file ⤇

-Based on this configuration Sokrates will generate a number of reports.
+Based on this configuration Sokrates will generate a number of [reports](reports).
 The default reports folders is  <your-project>/_sokrates/reports/

 ![](assets/images/sokrates/config-overview.png)

 ***Figure 1**: The Sokrates' configuration file describes how Sokrates should view and analyze the source code.*.

-See an example of a Sokrates report ⤇
+The configuration file has several sections, you can use to:
+* describe your project with a name, logo, summary text, and to add external links
+* [define the scope](scoping), including the location of the source code root, file extensions and files to analyze, ignored files, files classification, defining what is main code, test code, generated code, build & deployment code, or other code…
+* identify [logical decompositions](logical-decomposition): one or more ways to looks at components in the system
+* define [cross-cutting concerns](cross-cutting-concerns): aspects of a software system that cannot be cleanly decomposed from the rest of the system
+* set goals and controls: define measurements and alarms to keep your system within the desired values
+* provide analysis reference points: for comparison and trend analysis
+* add summary findings: manually added one-line insights and notes
+* perform advanced configuration: meta-rules for components, concerns and dependencies

 ### Description of the project

-name, logo, descritpion, external links
+Describes your project with a name, logo, summary text, and to add external links.

 {% highlight json %}
 "metadata":{